-The L1 visa can be one of the more complex visa petitions and is certainly one of the more heavily scrutinized.
-Current adjudication is looking for specific and unequivocal evidence and reasoning as to why a US resident worker could not undertake the work in question and why you are singularly placed to carry out the required work.
+However, the L1 visa can be one of the more complex visa petitions and is certainly one of the more heavily scrutinized.
+Adjudicators are looking for specific and unequivocal evidence and reasoning as to why a US resident worker could not undertake the work in question and why the applicant is singularly placed to carry out the required work.

 NNU Immigration’s US attorneys have substantial experience in supporting companies, employees and business owners with US visa applications, including the L-1 visa for intracompany transfers.